Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 \begin{enumerate}[label=(\roman*)]

 \item For each observed stress component in $\setObservedP$, we train a \ac{GP} on a subset of the dataset $\dataSet$.
-In the following, we refer to the set of \acp{GP} for the different observed stress components as one independent multi-output \ac{GP}.
-The inferred \ac{GP} posterior defines the posterior probability distribution over stress-deformation functions $\funcDistGP$ according to the available data and the error model.
+In the following, we refer to the set of \acp{GP} for the different observed stress components as an independent multi-output \ac{GP}.
+The inferred \ac{GP} posterior $\funcDistGP$ models the probability distribution over stress-deformation functions conditioned on the data $\dataSet$, i.e., $\funcDistGP \approx p(\func \mid \dataSet)$, which is required for the variational problem formulation in \cref{eq:bayes_variational_approximation}.
 In subsequent steps, we use the \ac{GP} posterior for data augmentation, drawing on the idea of generative modeling.
 Note that the \ac{GP} posterior may not be physically consistent.
-Thus, stress-deformation functions $\funcGP$ sampled from the \ac{GP}, i.e., $\funcGP \sim \funcDistGP$, may violate the aforementioned physical constraints, such as, e.g., thermodynamic consistency.
-However, this is not critical at this step since physical consistency is ensured in the following steps.
+Thus, stress-deformation functions $\funcGP$ sampled from the \ac{GP}, i.e., $\funcGP \sim \funcDistGP$, may violate the aforementioned physical constraints, such as thermodynamic consistency.